 SHA serves in several different legal capacities depending on the housing program, and the budget reflects this complexity.
 For most housing resources, SHA is the owner and manager of the properties.
 In 2018, SHA will serve as the General Partner and Managing Agent for eighteen limited partnerships (LPs) formed to invest in, own, and manage rental housing in mixed-income communities.
-This includes the West Seattle Affordable Housing LP that is scheduled to close in December of 2017.
-SHA anticipates the Desdemona and Escallonia LPs will be dissolved by the end of 2017 or early 2018, so they are not included in the limited partnership count.
+This includes the West Seattle Affordable Housing LP that is scheduled to close in October of 2017.
+SHA anticipates the Desdemona and Escallonia LPs will be dissolved prior to the end of 2017, so they are not included in the limited partnership count.
 The LPs are formed to take advantage of federal law and IRS regulations allowing private parties to invest in affordable housing through the purchase of low-income housing in exchange for tax benefits.
-For SHA and other non-profit housing developers, the sale of federal low-income housing communities and rehabilitation of existing low-income buildings.
-This final section of the Budget Book presents the 2018 operating budgets for each of the limited partnerships.
+For SHA and other non-profit housing developers, the sale of federal low-income housing tax credits has become a principal source of funds for redevelopment of low-income housing communities and rehabilitation of existing low-income buildings.
+This final section of the Budget Book presents the preliminary 2018 operating budgets for each of the limited partnerships.

-The partnerships have separate budgets that are approved by SHA as the General Partner and presented to the private investors who are the Limited Partners for final approval.
-The Limited Partnership section of this budget includes 2018 budgets for each of the seventeen tax credit partnerships that will be operational in 2018.
-The Red Cedar LLLP will be under development in 2018 and as a result does not have an operating budget in 2018.
+The partnerships have separate budgets that are approved by SHA as the General Partner and presented for final approval to the private investors who are the Limited Partners.
+The Limited Partnership section of this budget includes preliminary 2018 budgets for each of the seventeen tax credit partnerships that will be operational in 2018.
+The Red Cedar LP will be under development in 2018 and as a result does not have an operating budget for 2018.
 Additional information about Red Cedar can be found in the Capital Improvements program section.
 For accounting purposes, these entities are treated as "Component Units".
 In total, the 2018 Operating Budget for the limited partnerships is \$28.6 million.
-Because the component units are separate legal entities, the majority of LP budgets are not included in SHA's 2018 Adopted Budget figures, but they are presented in the Budget book for information.
+Because the component units are separate legal entities, the majority of LP budgets are not included in SHA's 2018 Proposed Budget figures, but they are presented in the Budget book for information.
 Four limited partnerships are included in SHA's Operating Budget due to their unique relationship with SHA.